Food Cost Control: Complete Guide for SA Restaurants

 What’s the difference between food cost and prime cost?

-Food cost is COGS (ingredients) as a % of food revenue.
-Prime cost = COGS + labour cost (wages, benefits, payroll taxes) as a % of total revenue.
-Prime cost is often kept at or below 60–65%.
-So you can have a good food cost but still struggle if labour is too high — both need to be managed.
+Food cost is COGS as a % of food revenue.
+Prime cost = COGS + labour cost as a % of total revenue, often kept at or below 60–65%.
+You can have a good food cost but still struggle if labour is too high — both need to be managed.

 Take Control of Your Food Costs